craftcms/docs/docs/commerce/5.x/development/cart.md

 ```

 ::: warning
-The path of this Ajax request matters when working with multiple sites and stores!
-Prefix the [action path](/5.x/system/routing.md) with your site’s base URI if you need to load information about a specific cart.
+The path of this Ajax request is significant when working with multiple sites and stores!
+To fetch a store-specific cart, you can either…

+- …prefix the [action path](/5.x/system/routing.md) with your site’s base URI;
+- …[set the `X-Craft-Site` header](/5.x/development/forms.md#ajax) to the ID or handle of the desired site;
 :::

 Either of the examples above will generate a new cart number if one is not already present in the session.
 The cart may exist only in-memory, until a customer interacts with it in some way (typically by [adding an item](#adding-items), but also saving a custom field, setting their email, adding an address, etc…).